-“Oh this is Rabbie Burns too,” I told Passepartout.
+“Oh this is Rabbie Burns too,” I told Giristroula.
 Then, less certain “I think anyway.
-I’m sure it’s in one of his poems.
-Something like that anyway…”
+I’m sure it’s in one of his poems… I think a witch pulled off his horse’s tail as he rode over this bridge… Something like that anyway.”

-I add that I think a witch pulled off Burns’ horse’s tail as he rode over this bridge, but dwelt inwardly on how Passepartout would know far more if we were in some scholastically important area of Greece.
+I dwelt inwardly on how Giristoula would know far more if we were in some scholastically important area of Greece.

-I felt vaguely ashamed as we walked up to the solitary Scotsman playing on top of the bridge.
+Feeling slightly ashamed at my lack of Scottish knowledge, we walked up to the solitary Scotsman playing on top of the bridge.

 We stood and stared at the kitted-out piper.
 He seemed content enough to play us a few tunes as we bathed in a rare hot pool of Scottish sun together.